fadiabdelrahim/Active-Directory/README.md

 <p align="center"><img src=images/Picture153.png></p>

-Next, we are going to create a PowerShell script.
-This script is designed to automate the creation of user accounts in Active Directory (AD).
+<div align="center">Next, we are going to create a PowerShell script.
+This script is designed to automate the creation of user accounts in Active Directory (AD)</div>

 <p align="center">
   <img src=images/Picture154.png>